A new study, led by researchers at Cambridge, concludes that cholesterol may play a significant role in the development of Alzheimer’s disease.

 “The question for us now,” Prof. Michele Vendruscolo of the Centre for Misfolding Diseases at the University of Cambridge says, “is not how to eliminate cholesterol from the brain, but about how to control cholesterol’s role in Alzheimer’s disease through the regulation of its interaction with amyloid-beta.
 We’re not saying that cholesterol is the only trigger for the aggregation process, but it’s certainly one of them.”

 People tend to think of the brain and the heart as totally separate, but they are not.
 We are learning that what is bad for the heart is also bad for the brain.
-In conclusion, excess dietary cholesterol could contribute to the development of Alzheimer’s disease, and the evidence linking high cholesterol to Alzheimer’s appears to be steadily mounting.
+In conclusion, excess dietary cholesterol could contribute to the development of Alzheimer’s disease.
+The evidence linking high cholesterol to Alzheimer’s appears to be steadily mounting.
 Therefore, watching your cholesterol levels may help not only ward off heart disease, but Alzheimer’s and vascular dementia as well.